 Indonesian language (Bahasa Indonesia) has been taught in Australian schools since the 1960s and now hundreds of schools across Australia teach the language of our nearest neighbour and popular travel destination.
-Warnbro Primary School teaches the Indonesian language under the instruction of a specialist teacher in a dedicated language classroom.
+Warnbro Primary School teaches the Indonesian language under the instruction of a classroom teacher from years 3 to 6.

 Learning a second language;

 - broadens students’ view of the world, helping them to become more globally aware citizens who develop an understanding and respect for other cultures, people and their ways of thinking.

 - helps students develop transferable skills such as pattern recognition, linguistic problem solving, and an understanding of language conventions such as grammar and tense.

 - enhances listening skills and memory, and career opportunities for the future.